 Work Item adoption by TP

 The oneM2M work programme shall be made available to all Members.
 A new Work Item shall remain flagged as "new" until the end of the month following the month during which the oneM2M work item was entered into the oneM2M work programme.
 A new Work Item shall be adopted by the TP unless a substantial objection is received from a Member or Partner during this period.
-At the end of the period, the "new" flag shall be removed (even if there is an objection) and it is the responsibility of any objecting Member or Partner to discuss their objections with the TSG Chair.
+At the end of the period, the "new" flag shall be removed (even if there is an objection) and it is the responsibility of any objecting Member or Partner to discuss their objections with the TP Chair.
 If it is not possible to resolve the objection, it is the responsibility of the Member or Partner to raise the issue with the SC.

 The Technical Plenary shall ensure that the oneM2M Work Item details are maintained at regular intervals.